-Further, analysis shows that 59 per cent of households within urban areas are within 400m of a Greenspace, Bluespace or Trail, whereas 10 per cent of households within rural areas are within 400m of a Greenspace, Bluespace or Trail.
+Further, analysis shows that 56.6 per cent of households within urban areas are within 400m of a greenspace or off-road trail, whereas 8.7 per cent of households within rural areas are within 400m of a greenspace or off-road trail.

 Connection with nature during time spent outdoors is aligned with greater care and concern for biodiversity, landscapes and the environment and increased pro-nature conservation behaviours.
 The closer we live to accessible natural space, the more likely we are to make use of it on a regular and sustained basis.
-Outdoor recreation in nature brings additional benefits to society including improving health and well-being (exercise, social engagement and mental well-being), increasing active travel, growing and greening the economy, tackling inequality and enhancing education and learning.
+Outdoor recreation in nature brings additional benefits to society including improving health and well-being (exercise, social engagement, and mental well-being), increasing active travel, growing and greening the economy, tackling inequality and enhancing education and learning.

 During the Covid-19 pandemic people relied on outdoor physical activities for their daily exercise.
 This highlighted the need for safe, high quality, accessible and welcoming natural spaces and places.
-Outdoor recreation increased significantly during this time and this level has continued higher than previously.

-Access to and participation in outdoor recreation within natural space is not equal across society.
+Access to, and participation in, outdoor recreation within natural space is not equal across society.
 This accessible natural space indicator is designed so:

-- Progress to increase accessible natural space where it is lacking can be measured and monitored; - It can be used to inform planning (e.g. housing, infrastructure and transport, and integrating good green infrastructure that connects people to nature and enables active travel), gap analysis in current provision, resource allocation, site suitability assessments and demographic analysis (e.g. health and deprivation etc), and; - The data can be transformed to be accessible and visually engaging and published on Spatial NI (for stakeholders), OutmoreNI (for consumers) and OpenDataNI.
+- Progress to increase accessible natural space where it is lacking can be measured and monitored; and - It can be used to inform planning (e.g. housing, infrastructure and transport, and integrating good green infrastructure that connects people to nature and enables active travel), gap analysis in current provision, resource allocation, site suitability assessments and demographic analysis (e.g. health and deprivation etc).

+The data is now accessible and visually engaging and published on Spatial NI (for stakeholders), OutmoreNI (for consumers) and OpenDataNI.
 Annually it will show where new areas of accessible natural space and trails have been created or new links to these, increasing the percentage of the population with access.
 It will also show where access has been lost.